philpem/freebee/README.md

   * WD2010 MFM Winchester hard disk controller.
     * Two separate drives.
     * Maximum 1400 cylinders (limited by the UNIX OS, see [the UNIX PC FAQ, section 5.6](http://www.unixpc.org/FAQ)).
-    * Heads fixed at 8.
-    * Sectors per track fixed at 17.
+    * Heads and sectors per track configurable in `.freebee.toml`, but defaults to 8 heads and 17 sectors.
     * Fixed 512 bytes per sector.
-    * Those numbers are the default configuration; see below for more information.
   * WD2797 floppy disk controller.
-    * Double-sided, 512 bytes per sector, 10 sectors per track, any number of tracks.
+    * Double-sided, 512 bytes per sector, any number of tracks, with 8, 9 or 10 sectors per track.
   * Realtime clock.
     * Reading the RTC reads the date and time from the host.
     * Year is fixed at 1987 due to Y2K issues in the UNIX PC Kernel.